Ira De Augustine Reid: McCarthy Era controversy

-Legacy
+Death and legacy

+Reid died of an illness on August 15, 1968, at age 67, in Bryn Mawr, Pennsylvania.

 Haverford College's Black Cultural Center is named for Reid and was rededicated in February 2013.
 The New York Public Library's Schomburg Center for Research in Black Culture, Manuscripts, Archives and Rare Books Division maintains a collection of Reid's unpublished writings and correspondence.

 Scholarship

 Thought

 During his time at the Urban League, Reid produced a number of studies conducted with African American communities around the United States, particularly in Harlem, in addition to a wider variety of sociological studies.

 Reid produced extensive scholarship on a variety of subjects, but is particularly renowned for his work with West Indian immigrants, as well as on youth and the sociology of education.
 Swedish historian Gunnar Myrdahl drew from Reid's pioneering Urban League studies of African American urban life for his own work, An American Dilemma.

 After the 1954 Supreme Court Decision in Brown v.
 Board of Education, Reid edited a special issue of the Annals of the American Academy of Political and Social Science (March 1956), themed "Racial Desegregation and Integration."

 In an April 18, 2016 op-ed in The Baltimore Sun, Haverford College alumnus and former United States Attorney for the District of Maryland Stephen H. Sachs writes of Reid as a professor:

-Ira Reid's sociology course was by far the most stimulating of the year.
-Part provocative lecturer, part maestro of the Socratic method, he introduced us to the irreconcilable worlds of heredity and environment.
-He confronted us with the iconic works of the anthropologist Margaret Mead, and he challenged us to write an essay on the subject of 'blood will tell.'